tHE aRTFUL FACILITATOR

 Listening beyond the words — deeply into the heart of another’s intention.

-Join John McCann, Partners in Performance President, the week of May 12.
-Over three sessions—Monday, Wednesday, and Friday, from noon to 2 PM Eastern—we’ll come together to explore the power and process of facilitation.
+Join John McCann, Partners in Performance President, September 15, 17, & 19.
+Over these three sessions—Monday, Wednesday, and Friday, from noon to 2pm Eastern—we’ll come together to explore the power and process of facilitation.
 Six focused hours designed to connect, engage, and deepen your understanding of what it takes to lead transformative conversations.